marcocesarato/react-native-input-validator/README.md

 containerStyle | Container Style | Object | | Only using `InputValidator` |
 validStyle  | Input Style when valid | Object |  |
 invalidStyle |  Input Style when invalid  | Object |  |

+## 🤔 How to contribute
+Have an idea?
+Found a bug?
+Please raise to [ISSUES](https://github.com/marcocesarato/react-native-input-validator/issues).
+Contributions are welcome and are greatly appreciated!
+Every little bit helps, and credit will always be given.